-- A. An employee who feels that his rights and privileges under this Agreement have been violated, shall make verbal contact with his Bureau Commander within ten (10) calendar days from date of the occurrence of the action giving rise to the grievance or ten (10) calendar days from when the grievant first knew of the occurrence that gave rise to the grievance.
-A waiver form must be presented by the grievant at this step. - B. The Bureau Commander will give a written reply to the grievance within ten (10) calendar days from the date the grievance was verbally submitted. - C. The object of this step is to informally resolve the complaint before it becomes a formal grievance, therefore, unless mutually agreed to by the parties, any other parties shall be excluded from the meeting between the employee and his Bureau Commander. - D. A grievance which is not satisfactorily settled at Step 1 of the Grievance Procedure shall be taken to Step 2. - E. The day of submission or response is not counted as a day of this step or any succeeding step.
+Section 13.17 Steps in the Grievance Procedure 1 2 3 Police Chief STEP 1 4 5 A. An employee who feels that his rights and privileges under this Agreement have 6 been violated shall make verbal contact with the Police Chief within five (5) 7 calendar days from date of the occurrence of the action giving rise to the 8 grievance or five (5) calendar days from when the grievant first knew of the 9 occurrence that gave rise to the grievance.
+A waiver form must be presented by 10 the grievant at this step.
+11 12 B. The Police Chief will give a written reply to the grievance within five (5) calendar 13 days from the date the grievance was verbally submitted.
+14 15 C. The object of this step is to informally resolve the complaint before it becomes a formal grievance; therefore, unless mutually agreed to by the parties, any other 16 17 parties shall be excluded from the meeting between the employee and the Police 18 Chief.
+19 20 D. A grievance which is not satisfactorily settled at Step 1 of the Grievance 21 Procedure shall be taken to Step 2.
+22 23 E. The day of submission or response is not counted as a day of this step or any 24 succeeding step.
+25 26 STEP 2 Safety Director 27 28 An employee who is not satisfied with the reply at Step 1 of the Grievance A. 29 Procedure shall file a written grievance on the form provided with the Safety Director (or designee).
+The grievant may use a Labor Council representative.
+If 30 he does so choose to involve the Labor Council, then the Labor Council shall 31 32 investigate the grievance before proceeding to the next step.
+A waiver form must 33 be presented by the grievant at this step.
+34 35 В. The employee must file his grievance within five (5) calendar days after the reply at Step I has been given.
+36 37 38 C. The Safety Director (or designee) shall sign and date stamp the grievance form 39 and return a signed copy to the grievant or his representative if one is involved.
+40 41 D. The City has the right to seek out and require additional information, if it exists, 42 to that presented in the Grievance Notice in order to amicably handle the matter as 43 expeditiously as possible.
+44